David Okwera

-Wena David Okwera (born 31 July 2002) is an Australian professional basketball player for the Perth Wildcats of the National Basketball League (NBL).
-In 2021, he debuted for Melbourne United in the NBL and debuted for the Australian Boomers in international competition.
+Wena David Okwera (born 31 July 2002) is an Australian professional basketball player for Balkan Botevgrad of the Bulgarian National Basketball League (NBL) and the EuroCup.
+In 2021, he debuted for Melbourne United in the Australian National Basketball League (NBL) and debuted for the Australian Boomers in international competition.
+After two seasons with United, he joined the Perth Wildcats in 2023, where he spent three seasons.

 Early life and career

 Okwera was born and raised in Perth, Western Australia.
 He has a South Sudanese background.
 He was given the nickname 'D-Sav' in high school.
 He played junior basketball at Morley Sport and Recreation Centre and with the Joondalup Wolves.

 At age 16, Okwera moved to Melbourne, Victoria, where he played for the Kilsyth Cobras under 18 team in 2019.
 In 2020, Okwera played for the Victorian under 20 state team at the national championships, where he was named to the all-star five after averaging 12.2 points, 10 rebounds and 3.3 assists per game.
 Following the under 20 national championships, Okwera received close to 20 NCAA Division I scholarship offers, including from Maryland, Oregon State, Oklahoma State, Wake Forest and Arkansas.

 In September 2020, Okwera accepted a scholarship to attend the Basketball Australia Centre of Excellence and NBA Global Academy at the Australian Institute of Sport in Canberra.
 He played for the BA Centre of Excellence men's team in the Waratah League in 2021, averaging 5.3 points, 7.5 rebounds, 1.5 assists and 1.2 blocks in six games.
 The team was crowned Waratah League champions for the 2021 season.
 He also played for the Western Australian under 20 state team at the 2021 national championships, where he averaged 10.2 points, 8.3 rebounds, 2.0 assists and 1.2 steals per game.